 You are here:

-Bone Health for Life: Health Information Basics for You and Your Family
+Bone Health for Life: Easy-to-Read Information for Patients and Families

 Our bones support us and allow us to move.
 They protect our brain, heart, and other organs from injury.
 Our bones also store minerals such as calcium and phosphorous, which help keep our bones strong, and release them into the body when we need them for other uses.